ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: simple regression 1

    Run the code in the `Simple regression example`_ above and see what prediction errors you get.
+   Look through the code and think about what the various steps do.

 .. exercise:: simple regression 2a